iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Zorn's Lemma.md

 ### **Axiom | Zorn's Lemma**
 > A partially ordered set containing upper bounds every chain, necessarily contains at least one maximal element.

+This is technically, an axiom.
+And it's equivalent to the axiom of choice.